JulAleks/WEB222_assignment4/README.md

-# WEB222 Assignment 4, first year- Music App
+# WEB222 Assignment 4

-This repository contains my submission for WEB222 Assignment 4, where I've developed a Music App using HTML, CSS, and JavaScript.
+Welcome to my repository for WEB222 Assignment 4!
+Here, you will find my submission for the Music App project developed during the second semester of my first year.
+This assignment involves using HTML, CSS, and JavaScript to create a Music App.

 ## Project Description